Tineco A11 Review

 For testing on hard floors, I primarily used the soft roller brush, and as expected, the results were superb.
 Please check the photos below to see some before and after shots.

-The scores were nearly perfect as the soft roller attachment will inhale debris in front of it.
-I would say that the A10 and A11 version is as good as the Dyson V8 version.
+The scores were nearly perfect, as the soft roller attachment inhaled debris in front of it.
+I would say that the A10 and A11 versions are as good as the Dyson V8 version.

-Too bad, Tineco does not have a variant with only the soft roller as the Dyson has with Fluffy.
+It’s too bad Tineco does not have a variant with only the soft roller as Dyson has with Fluffy.

 Most of the debris went inside the dust cup, with only two pieces of fruit loops left underneath the tool.

-The A11 standard brush roll can also clean on hard surfaces but won’t be as effective at cleaning large piles of messes as the Dyson V10 or V11 would because it lacks the adjustable gates.
+The A11 standard brush roll can also clean on hard surfaces but is less effective at cleaning large piles of messes than the Dyson V10 or V11 because it lacks adjustable gates.

 Sand on Hard Floor Test

-Sand is one of the toughest things to clean on hardwood surfaces for poorly designed vacuums.
-To see how well the A11 does, I scattered 50 grams of sand to check how much it picks up.
+Sand is one of the most challenging things to clean on hardwood surfaces for poorly designed vacuums.
+To see how well the A11 does, I scattered 50 grams of sand to check how much it picked up.

 I did one test using the soft roller and the other using the standard brush roll.
 It was able to pick up an average of 99.4% on two tests which is an excellent score.